rob10campbell/PRoPS-colloids_setup/05-Log-Analysis-with-R.md

 To test this, go back to `waterDPD.py` and lower gamma significantly (gamma=0.1) and rerun the simulation.
 In RStudio, plot the temperature to see the results.

-Even after 10,000 timesteps, the simulation should still struggle to get down to a temperature of 0.1.
-For this simulation with a gamma this low, it probably needs 30,000-40,000 timesteps to stabilize.
-And remember, conserving temperature (to achieve equilibrium) is only the first step before simulating shear or anything else.
+Even after 10,000 timesteps, the simulation should still struggle to get down to a temperature of KT=0.1.
+For this simulation with a gamma this low it will probably need 30,000-40,000 timesteps to stabilize.
+And remember, stabilizing temperature (to achieve equilibrium) is only the first step before simulating shear or anything else.

-Rerunning the pressure plot should also show more instability with peaks easily reaching -0.1/0.1 in the later parts of the simulation.
+Rerunning the pressure (i.e. negative shear) plot at this low gamma should also show more instability, with peaks easily reaching -0.1/0.1 in the later parts of the simulation.

 This should help demonstrate how important it will be to find the right balance of values to enter into our simulations, to both accurately model a system and to minimize the time needed to complete a simulation.